 This is an API that notifies search engines immediately when a website’s content is created, updated, or deleted.
 With this functionality, search engines can quickly crawl and reflect website changes in their index and search results.
 This process is changing the way that SEO professionals and search engines interact over the long term.
 Many IT teams can relieve a lot of frustration about how search bots hit websites.
 Additionally, crawlers could put a lighter load on systems, which is really important for firms that launch new pages quickly.
 It’s also useful when changes are made to a database that updates a large quantity of urls.
 Right now Bing and Yandex are leading the way with IndexNow.

-As a refresher, EAT refers to Expertise, Authoritativeness and Trustworthiness, and is generally viewed as an important approach to SEO.
-Understanding how to demonstrate the right level of EAT on your website involves tactics like link building, online PR, and technical SEO.
+As a refresher, EAT refers to Expertise, Authoritativeness, and Trustworthiness, and is generally viewed as an important approach to SEO.
+As of recently, Google has added an extra “E” for experience to the acronym.
+It is now more important than ever to demonstrate personal experience or direct knowledge in order to rank better in Google Search results.
+Pages written by people with a wealth of firsthand knowledge are frequently reliable and successfully achieve their goals.
+Understanding how to demonstrate the right level of EEAT on your website involves tactics like link building, online PR, and technical SEO.
 As we mentioned above, quality matters much more than quantity.
 At the very least, be prepared to hire writers who are knowledgeable and passionate about your subject matter if you don’t have any on staff.
-There is no real metric for measuring EAT within on-site content, but you can take a close look at ranking pages and non-ranking pages and document the differences to gain insights.
+There is no real metric for measuring EEAT within on-site content, but you can take a close look at ranking pages and non-ranking pages and document the differences to gain insights.
 For example, you might find that a lack of reviews or video content is making a difference in ranking.

 It’s important to understand these trends because they matter not only for this year – but for the foreseeable future.
 To keep up with the latest SEO trends, tactics, and actionable tips, subscribe to our podcast or catch up on recent webinars.